arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/arrow-optics/prism/README.md

 ## Generated prisms <a id="generated-prisms"></a>

 Prisms can be generated for `sealed classes` by the `@optics` annotation.
-For every defined subtype a `Prism` will be generated.
+For every defined subtype, a `Prism` will be generated.
 The prisms will be generated as extension properties on the companion object `val T.Companion.subTypeName`.

 ```kotlin